kylelaverty/villager-professions-plus/README.md

 ## Trades

+Anything listed as buy means that the villager will buy that item from the player.
+Anything listed as sell means that the villager will sell that item to the player.

 | Profession     | Level      | Type | Item                     | Amount | Price      |
 | -------------- | ---------- | ---- | ------------------------ | ------ | ---------- |
 | Netherographer | Novice     | Buy  | Bread                    | 4      | 1 Emerald  |